NANPA Regional Event – Adirondack State Park

 The star attraction is likely to be the autumn colors that attract millions to this region each year.
 Mountainsides of yellows, oranges and reds, with their intensity determined by the weather and the sunlight, the lengths of the days taking responsibility for when the yellows, oranges, and reds begin to appear, will beckon.
 Seasonal frosts and cold snaps will determine the intensity of the deep reds and purples.

-Photographers Tom Dwyer and Carl Heilman II have hiked, canoed and photographed the region for more than six decades and together led more workshops and tours in the region than either can count.
+Photographers Tom Dwyer, Carl Heilman II and Chris Murray have hiked, canoed and photographed the region for more than six decades and together led more workshops and tours in the region than either can count.
 They have identified their favorite venues for our three-day event and will be closely monitoring the seasonal changes along with the weather forecasts to assure we arrive at the best venues at the right times.

 What to Expect –